 Re-install means installing the app again after uninstalling.
 This does not necessarily signify re-engagement.

-Like any user session, the first session after a re-install may or may not trigger a re-engagement attribution process, depending only on whether it follows a click on a retargeting ad.
+Like any user session, the first session after a re-install may or may not trigger a re-engagement attribution process, depending on whether the user has been inactive for the required period of time (the inactivity window) and whether this session is coming after a click on a retargeting ad.

 Note: Campaigns running on Apple Search Ads are an exception to this rule.
 Apple Search Ads reports re-installs and re-engagements together, so the number of re-engagements you see in Singular reports for these campaigns includes re-installs.